Radiation therapy for endometrial cancer

 Pelvic radiation can also lead to a blockage of the fluid draining from the leg.
 This can cause severe swelling known as lymphedema.
 This is more common if pelvic lymph nodes were removed during the surgery to remove the cancer.
-For more on lymphedema, see our document Understanding Lymphedema – for Cancers Other than Breast Cancer.
+For more on lymphedema, see Understanding Lymphedema: For Cancers Other than Breast Cancer.

 If you are having side effects from radiation, talk to your doctor.
 There are often things you can do to get relief from these problems or prevent them from happening.